realthinged/3denEnhanced/README.md

     Upload the updated stringtable.xml and create a Pull Request

     WARNING!
-    I'll NO longer accept private messages with translation improvements or similar, it's just too much work to compare the changes and edit them manually.
+    I will NO longer accept private messages with translation improvements or similar, it's just too much work to compare the changes and edit them manually.
     Thanks for your understanding.